jorgecarleitao/pyglet-gui/docs/api.rst

 which is propagated to other children containers.
 After loading, it computes its size by :meth:`computing the size <pyglet_gui.core.Viewer.compute_size>` of each children.
-Finally, it sets its position and :meth:`sets the positions <pyglet_gui.core.Viewer.set_position>` the children.
+Finally, it :meth:`<pyglet_gui.core.Viewer.set_position>` of the children.

-The bottom-up is a recursion in the tree used when a single Viewer wants to be re-drawn, e.g. when a mouse press causes a change on the viewer's appearance.
+The bottom-up is a recursion in the tree used when a single Viewer wants to be re-drawn, e.g. when a mouse press changes the viewer's appearance.

 First, it :meth:`~pyglet_gui.core.Viewer.reload` the graphics with the new appearance;
-second, it re-computes its size (:meth:`~pyglet_gui.core.Viewer.reset_size`) to update its size.
+second, it re-computes a new size (:meth:`~pyglet_gui.core.Viewer.reset_size`) and updates its size.
-If its size changed during this update, it :meth:`~pyglet_gui.core.Viewer.reset_size` the parent container.
+If its size changed, it :meth:`~pyglet_gui.core.Viewer.reset_size` the parent container.
 This is propagated up in the tree until it reaches the Manager, or until an update doesn't change the container's size.

-This means that when a viewer changes its appearance, most of the times the manager is not re-laid out because the change didn't changed the GUI's size.
+This means that when a viewer changes its appearance (e.g. by a Controller's fault), most of the times the manager is not touched because it didn't changed the GUI's size.

 Graphical elements